zephyrproject-rtos/zephyr/boards/riscv/litex_vexriscv/doc/index.rst

 Booting
 =======

-To upload the bitstream you can use `xc3sprog <https://github.com/matrix-io/xc3sprog>`_ or `openFPGALoader <https://github.com/trabucayre/openFPGALoader>`_:
+To upload the bitstream to Digilent Arty A7-35 you can use `xc3sprog <https://github.com/matrix-io/xc3sprog>`_ or `openFPGALoader <https://github.com/trabucayre/openFPGALoader>`_:

 .. code-block:: bash